Circulation | Library Help and FAQ

-Can I recall a book that another person has checked out?
+Can I recall a book/material that another person has checked out?

-If you are interested in a particular book/material that is already checked out by another patron, you may notify the Circulation Desk in person or call 262.524.7175.
-We will take your personal information and in most cases, put a hold on the book to be saved for you upon its return.
-If the material is grossly overdue, we will recall the item for you by contacting the current borrower.
-Once the material has been returned to us, we will contact you to let you know that it is ready for pick up.
+If you are interested in a particular book/material that is already checked out by another patron, you may notify the Circulation Desk in person, call 262.524.7175, email us at email@example.com, or chat with us online.
+In most cases, we will put a hold on the book to be saved for you upon its return.
+However, we will not recall the book back early for you, unless the book is overdue.

-What are my options if the Library does not own a book that I want?
+What are my options if the library does not own a book/material that I want?

 First, you may check the library catalogs of other academic or public libraries in the area to find out if any own the item.